 Numerica Credit Union is headquartered in Spokane Valley and is the 4th largest credit union in the state of Washington.
-It is also the 142nd largest credit union in the nation.
-It was established in 1941 and as of September of 2013, it had grown to 344 employees and 99,874 members.
-Numerica Credit Union has a A+ health rating.
+It is also the 128th largest credit union in the nation.
+It was established in 1941 and as of June of 2016, it had grown to 418 employees and 123,935 members at 20 locations.
+Numerica Credit Union has an A+ health rating.

-Membership is open to anyone who lives, works or worships in Washington State, or in the North Idaho Panhandle, State of Idaho.
-Also qualified to join are persons related by blood or marriage to, or reside with, a person eligible for membership. - See Details
+Membership in Numerica Credit Union is open to anyone who lives, works or worships in Washington State, or in the North Idaho Panhandle, State of Idaho.

 We have banked with Numerica for years with business and personal accounts.
 They did a good job on our home loan when we refinanced a couple years ago also.
 We usually use two institutions for business checking (you know what they say about eggs in the basket...) but have constantly been in flux over the "other" bank.
 We get so disappointed with every other bank's service compared to Numericas that every year or two we change banks.
 Currently, we just use Numerica because we tried everyone else and can't find anyone who compares in options and service.
 They know us by name on site at our branch in Wandermere.
 They are thorough and helpful.
 It's nice to have a relationship of trust with your financial institution.
 Thanks Numerica.